max-bosher/Statsbomb_Data_in_R/README.md

 ## Folder Structure
 ### Shiny_Dashboards:

 This Shiny App is designed to be dynamic, allowing users to analyse any player in any game.
 It includes:

  - A plot showing the location of all shots, passes, carries and defensive actions.
  - Heatmap
  - Shot Outcome Plot
  - Table showing the chosen player’s statistics compared to the average performance of their position across the season
+ - Ability to download plot as PNG

 ### Calculating Stats